flutter/website/src/testing/integration-tests/migration.md

 ---
 title: Migrating from flutter_driver
-description: Learn how to migrate existing flutter_driver tests to integration_test
+description: Learn how to migrate existing flutter_driver tests to integration_test.
 ---

 <?code-excerpt path-base="integration_test_migration/"?>

-This page describes how to migrate an existing project using `flutter_driver` to the `integration_test` package to run integration tests.
+This page describes how to migrate an existing project using `flutter_driver` to the `integration_test` package, in order to run integration tests.

 Tests with `integration_test` use the same methods that are used in [widget testing][].

-For an introduction to the `integration_test` package, take a look at the [Integration Tests][] guide.
+For an introduction to the `integration_test` package, check out the [Integration Tests][] guide.

 ## Starter example project